-There are three ways to satisfy the senior requirement.
+There are two ways to satisfy the senior requirement.
 (In order get into the section of the seminar or thesis you want, here is the description of the registration procedure.)

 1. Seminar Option, comprising BC3063 plus an additional upper level elective.